-Sewer System, Central: The sewage treatment system for Eastern Loudoun County owned and operated by Loudoun Water that is served by the Blue Plains and/or Broad Run treatment plants, and/or capacity supplied by the Upper Occoquan Sanitary Authority.
+- A. Sewer System, Central Sewer: The sewage treatment system for Eastern Loudoun County owned and operated by Loudoun Water-that is served by the Blue Plains and/or Broad Run. - A.B.
+Community Wastewater System: A wastewater treatment plants, and/or capacity suppliedsystem for the collection, treatment and/or disposal of wastewater operated by Loudoun Water that is designed to serve small scale development, including clusters, in conformance to Section 7.08.
+Such system may serve only 1 lot, where a community system is required by the Upper Occoquan Sanitary AuthorityChapter 4 for a specific use. - B.C.
+Municipal Sewer System, Municipal: A sewage treatment system that is owned or operated by one of the incorporated towns within Loudoun County.

-Sewer System, Municipal: A sewage treatment system that is owned or operated by one of the incorporated towns within Loudoun County.
+Sewer Pumping Station: See "Utility, Minor."